tradingstrategy-ai/docs/source/deployment/docker-images.rst

 Managing Docker images
 ======================

-In this section, we discuss how to install and run `trade-executor` Docker images.
+In this section, we discuss how to install and run `trade-executor` :ref:`Docker` images.

 Preface
 -------